Uintah/Uintah/src/KOKKOS_README.txt

 And here is how I configured Kokkos for both OpenMP and CUDA

 1) Apply my Kokkos patch for asynchronous, I have placed it in this Uintah branch's src directory.

-git apply /path/to/patch/kokkos_brad_oct122018.patch (works from anywhere inside the kokkos source tree)
+git apply /path/to/patch/kokkos_2.7.00_async.patch (works from anywhere inside the kokkos source tree)

+Notes on available patches:
+ - kokkos_2.7.00_async.patch, kokkos_brad_jun082018_deprecated.patch, and kokkos_brad_oct122018_deprecated.patch apply to Kokkos release 2.7.00.
+ - Kokkos::parallel_reduce correctness issues were identified in kokkos_brad_jun082018_deprecated.patch.
+ - Kokkos::parallel_reduce performance issues were identified in kokkos_brad_oct122018_deprecated.patch.
+ - These are addressed in kokkos_2.7.00_async.patch, which is the preferred patch for kokkos_dev's latest use.

 2) Double check Kokkos's Makefile script, its bugged: